mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

-In summary, Terrifically Simple JSON considers that standardization of collection representations is a data modelling (ontology) problem, not a media-type problem.
+In summary, Terrifically Simple JSON considers that standardization of collection representations is a data modelling (ontology) problem,
+not a media-type problem.
+It takes the same view of classes and types.

 ## Prior Art and Acknowledgements